DMacMakes/dmdocs/content/en/torrens/aac202/week4/index.md

 -->

-## Baldy in parts

-<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://www.dropbox.com/s/zd70nryct1p600y/Baldy_zb_to_painter.zip?dl=1" target="_blank">Download The Baldy Project<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

-He’ll have skull, lids, eyes, nose, ears, jaw.
-* No teeth or pipes.
-* His lips will be together and mouthbag deleted
-* pieces will have real subdivisions, not dynamic
+## Pipehead painting

+Open last week's pipehead detailing file.
+If you don't have it, [grab it from last week's notes](../week3/#download-updated-pipehead)

 ## Polypaint along review
 * Enable polypaint
-* Provide soft paint brush (just fix focal)
+* Hard and soft brushes
-* show how to pick colours
+* Use <kbd>c</kbd> to pick colours from mesh
+* Look at the terrible results on low or dynamic subdivisions.
+Add real divisions - you'll have to do this on your own character.

 <!--
 Me prep: Add polypaint to him and see if can get it through the process.
 Bake as id map and duplicate texture -->
-## Activity: paint your character a bit.
+## Exercise: Paint your character a bit.

+Get started painting your own character using what you've just learned.

 <a class="btn btn-lg btn-primary mr-3 mb-4" href="https://laureate-au.blackboard.com/webapps/discussionboard/do/message?action=list_messages&course_id=_89547_1&nav=discussion_board_entry&conf_id=_152757_1&forum_id=_866560_1&message_id=_2226746_1" target="_blank">In Class Painting Thread<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

-## Can I Add extra bits using Maya?
+## Can I add extra bits using Maya?

 There are a few easy ways to do this.
 You can use regular exporting and importing, or you can use the GoZ plugin.